 - Stress.
 Emotions such as frustration or embarrassment may lead to more itching and scratching.

 - Excessive washing.
-Repeated washing dries out the top layer of skin.
-This can lead to drier skin and more itching, especially in the winter months when humidity is low.
+This can lead to drier skin and more itching.

 What Increases Your Risk